ChorusOne/network-handbook/src/chorus-one/oncall.md

 The majority of our engineering team consists of what we call _platform engineers_.
 Some companies call this role _site reliability engineering_ instead.
-Platform engineers are repsponsible for our infrastructure, operating our chains, and periodically, for handling alerts.
+Platform engineers are responsible for our infrastructure, operating our chains, and periodically, for handling alerts.